 This plugin offers smart approaches to caching — it generates static HTML files from your dynamic WordPress pages.
 The server will deliver these files to browsers instead of processing WordPress PHP scripts every time.
 This will work for most of your users — those who have not logged in or left a comment on your blog, etc. Others will receive custom files.

 The cache clearing process provided by this plugin is very easy.
 Visit the plugin’s settings page that is available under the main “Settings” tab of your WordPress admin.
 At the bottom of it, there is the “Delete Cache” button.

 It will take you seconds to clear the cache.
 If you have a lot of data to clear, this may take longer.
 It will redirect you to the page with Cache Contents.
 This click is enough, however, and if you want to double-check everything is cleared, you can also click the “Delete expired” and the “Delete cache” buttons.

 Need help with your WordPress caching?

 Caching is a powerful technique in the right hands.
-We have given a glimpse of how to clear the cache in WordPress, which is just one aspect of caching.
-Our WordPress web development and support team is ready to help you with the proper caching setup.
+We have given a glimpse of how to clear the cache on WordPress, which is just one aspect of caching.
+Our WordPress development company is ready to help you with the proper caching setup.
 Let your website performance skyrocket and bring you more leads thanks to using the best web practices!